abubalo/spell-checker/ReadMe.md

 # TypeScript Spell Checker

-This project implements Peter Norvig's well-known statistical spell-checking algorithm using TypeScript.
-The algorithm leverages probability-based language models to provide accurate suggestions for correcting misspelled words.
-By analyzing a reference corpus of text, the algorithm identifies potential corrections that are more likely to be correct in the given context.

-## How the Algorithm Works

 This spell-checking algorithm is based on the Levenshtein distance (edit distance) algorithm, which calculates the similarity between two words by measuring the number of single-character edits required to transform one word into another.
 The steps include: